tommyyau/wispr-flow-lite/readme.md

 ## 🙏 Acknowledgments

-- OpenAI for the Whisper API
+- Fireworks AI for the Whisper V3 Turbo API
 - Original WisprFlow app for inspiration
 - All contributors and users